Webinar Wednesday Episode 2

 - Compact and closed in.

-G-shaped kitchens are my least favorite and can be hard to change without losing storage or counter space.
 Sometimes a wall can be taken down or opening created.
 In large kitchens, an island could possibly be added.

 - All appliances and ingredients easy to reach.
 Perfect Zone 1 layout

 - Space more flexible where extra free standing carts or tables can move easily.